molily/molily.de/_posts/2017-12-21-robust-javascript.md

 JavaScript is typically embedded into an HTML document either directly with a `<script> … </script>` element, or it is referenced externally with `<script src="…"></script>`.
 Scripts may load other scripts dynamically.

 The HTML specification has a lengthy definition on how scripts are loaded and executed.
 The gist is that normal scripts are downloaded in parallel but are executed one after another in the order they are referenced in the HTML.
-Such synchronous scripts block the parsing of the HTML code since they might insert new code into the HTML stream using `document.write()`.
+Such synchronous scripts block the parsing of the HTML code since they may insert new code into the HTML stream using `document.write()`.

 Nowadays this is a performance anti-pattern.
 Scripts should be loaded asynchronously using `<script src="…" defer></script>` or `<script src="…" async></script>`.
 And `document.write()` should be avoided altogether.
 This allows the HTML parser to do its job without being interrupted by JavaScript.